beggginner/Digital-library/README.md

 # Chess Clock
-An IT Project app that helps students renew library cards
+An IT Project app through which you can play chess!!
+Voila